If you or a loved one are due to attend the police station, you should be represented.

 Voluntary Attendance at the Police Station.

 Sometimes the police will invite you into the police station for an interview rather than arrest you.
 If you attend for a voluntary interview it is still important that you are represented.
 Again you can have a legal aid lawyer provide this for free, however if you want a more personal and proactive approach then we can offer that for a fixed fee charge.

 We would speak to the police to find out the nature of the allegation and as much detail as possible.
 We will then take a statement from you ready for the interview.
 We will then attend the interview and be by your side throughout.

 We can cover any police station in England and Wales.
-We can deal with the initial preparations by phone or if you prefer to see us in person we can see you in Nottingham, Birmingham or London.
+We can deal with the initial preparations by phone or if you prefer to see us in person we can see you in Nottingham, Birmingham or London, by appointment only.